towersvault/shinpokered/README.md

 To fix this, you must use the Softlock Warp detailed below to teleport back to Palette Town.

 Notice: New patches might crash upon loading a save from a previous patch.
-		To prevent this from happening, save outside in Palette Town.
+		To prevent this from happening, save outside in Pallet Town.

 Title Screen